evaitl/Xcore64/README.md

-## read_pc
+## Xcore64

+This is an [answer](http://stackoverflow.com/questions/38330622/get-the-address-that-caused-segmentation-fault-from-core-dump-using-c) to a stack overflow question about how to get the address that caused a core dump from C code.

-Simple program that mmaps a core file named on the command line and dumps a bunch of debug information.
+This is a simple C program that mmaps a core file named on the command line and dumps a bunch of debug information.
 Only for an x86_64 linux system.

 Very early stage, I'm gradually adding stuff that it dumps.